Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

-Moving over to the "Models" tab, DataRobot supports popular advanced machine learning techniques and open source tools such as Apache Spark, H2O, Scala, Python, R, TensorFlow, and XGBoost.
+Moving over to the "Models" tab, DataRobot supports popular open source software frameworks, including software available in programming languages like Python and R and libraries such as XGBoost and more.
 During the automated modeling process, DataRobot analyzes the characteristics of the training data and the selected prediction target, and selects the most appropriate machine learning algorithms to apply, also known as a DataRobot "Blueprint".
 DataRobot blueprints is a collection of preprocessing steps plus the algorithm, and includes operations like one-hot encoding, missing value imputation, text mining, etc.

 DataRobot streamlines model development, in a leaderboard type fashion, by automatically ranking models (or ensembles of models) based on the techniques advanced data scientists use, including boosting, bagging, random forests, kernel-based methods, generalized linear models, deep learning, and many others.
 By cost-effectively evaluating a near-infinite combination of data transformations, features, algorithms, and tuning parameters in parallel across a large cluster of servers, DataRobot delivers the best predictive model in the shortest amount of time.